Sachin-pro-dev/TheHonouredOnes/README.md

-### 🚀 “CLen is building the missing credit layer of Web3 — where your reputation, not your collateral, unlocks financial access.”
+### 🚀 “CLen is building the missing credit layer of Web3 — where your reputation, not your collateral, unlocks financial access”
 ```